collinbarrett/wp-host-on-containers/.github/README.md

 - Add a `.env` Secure File and corresponding task for downloading the MariaDB/WordPress secure environment variables.

+# Additional Configuration After First Release

-# Restrict MariaDB User Permissions
+## Restrict MariaDB User Permissions

 Since the default user initialized by the MariaDB docker container is granted all privileges on the default database, we want to restrict that to just the permissions required by normal WordPress operations.
 Replace angle brackets with your actual values.